the-markup/investigation-amazon-brands/README.md

 # Amazon Brands and Exclusives
-This repository contains code to reproduce the findings featured in our story, "[TK](https://themarkup.org/)" from our series, [TK](https://themarkup.org/series/).
+This repository contains code to reproduce the findings featured in the methodology attached.

-Our methodology is described in "[How We TK](https://themarkup.org/)".

 Data that we collected and analyzed are in the `data` folder.<br>
 To use the full input dataset (which is not hosted here), please refer to the [Download data](#download-data).<br>